-Loans, accounts payable and other payables are financial liabilities that are accounted for under IFRS 9 and continue to be measured at amortized cost using the EIR method.
+Loans, accounts payable, other payables and lease liabilities are financial liabilities that are accounted for under IFRS 9 and are measured at amortized cost using the EIR method.

-(ii) Application of changes in accounting policies The DDM Group's business model is to invest in distressed assets and collect the contractual cash flows.
+The DDM Group's business model is to invest in distressed assets and collect the contractual cash flows.
 The invested assets only consist of cash flows payments of principal and interest (solely payments of principal and interest, "SPPI").
 In exceptional cases, portfolios might be sold.